When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Is Thea a Full Name?

 Thea’s history suggests that it was mainly a nickname for other female names ending in “-thea,” such as Dorothea or Theodora.
-It wasn’t typically used as a stand-alone name in the U.S. until around 2013.
-As a name focused on a Greek goddess, Thea joins other mythological names that have risen in popularity in the last decade or so.
+However, it wasn’t typically used as a stand-alone name in the U.S. until around 2013.
+Today, it is widely accepted as a complete, full name on its own.

 Does Thea Mean “Aunt”?